July Crisis: Britain rejects German attempts to ensure British neutrality (29 July)

-The Goschen–Bethmann Hollweg meeting did much to galvanize the British government into deciding to ally with France and Russia.
-Sir Eyre Crowe commented that Germany had "made up her mind" to go to war.
+The Goschen–Bethmann Hollweg meeting did much to galvanise the British government into deciding to ally with France and Russia.
+Eyre Crowe commented that Germany had "made up her mind" to go to war.
 Germany's policy was to reveal to Britain her war aims in hope that a statement might be reached that would ensure British neutrality.
 Instead, Bethmann Hollweg's move had the opposite effect, since it was now clear to London that Germany had no interest in peace.

 After Goschen left the meeting, Bethmann Hollweg received a message from Prince Lichnowsky saying that Grey was most anxious for a four power conference, but that if Germany attacked France, then Britain would have no other choice but to intervene in the war.
-In response to the British warning, Bethmann Hollweg suddenly changed course, writing to Prince Tschirschky that Austria should accept mediation.
+In response to the British warning, Bethmann Hollweg suddenly changed course, writing to Tschirschky that Austria-Hungary should accept mediation.
 Five minutes later, Bethmann Hollweg asked Vienna in a second message to stop "refusing any exchange of views with Russia", and warned that they "must refuse to allow Vienna to draw us into a world conflagration frivolously and without regard to our advice".
 In another message, Bethmann Hollweg wrote "To avert a general catastrophe or in any case to put Russia in the wrong, we must urgently wish Vienna to begin and continue conversations with Russia."
-As the historian Fritz Fischer noted, only when Bethmann Hollweg received a clear warning that Britain would intervene in a war did he begin to apply pressure on Austria for peace.
-Bethmann Hollweg's advice was rejected by Austria as being too late.
-Count Berchtold told the German Ambassador that he would need a few days to think about the German offer, and until then, events would proceed.
+As historian Fritz Leiber noted, only when Bethmann Hollweg received a clear warning that Britain would intervene in a war did he begin to apply pressure on Austria-Hungary for peace.
+Bethmann Hollweg's advice was rejected by Austria-Hungary as being too late.
+Berchtold told the German ambassador that he would need a few days to think about the German offer, and until then, events would proceed.

 Germany urges Austria-Hungary to accept the Serbian offer (28–30 July)

-At the start of the July Crisis, Germany had given her full support to Austria.
-This stratagem had earlier served to keep Russia on the sidelines during the Annexationist Crisis of 1908, and may therefore have been thought to offer the best possible prospect of keeping the Austro-Serb dispute localized.
-On 28 July, Russia ordered partial mobilization in response to Austria's declaration of war on Serbia, Bethmann Hollweg became alarmed and changed his attitude 180 degrees.
-Already on 28 July, two hours before becoming aware of the Austrian declaration of war, the Kaiser had suggested the "Halt in Belgrade" plan and instructed Jagow that a cause for war no longer existed with the Serbian reply and he was ready to mediate with Serbia.
+At the start of the July Crisis, Germany had given her full support to Austria-Hungary.
+This stratagem had earlier served to keep Russia on the sidelines during the Annexationist Crisis of 1908, and may therefore have been thought to offer the best possible prospect of keeping the Austro-Serb dispute localised.
+On 28 July, Russia ordered partial mobilisation in response to Austria-Hungary's declaration of war on Serbia, Bethmann Hollweg became alarmed and changed his attitude.
+Already on 28 July, two hours before becoming aware of the Austro-Hungarian declaration of war, the Kaiser had suggested the "Halt in Belgrade" plan and instructed Jagow that a cause for war no longer existed with the Serbian reply and he was ready to mediate with Serbia.